IBS-C vs Motility Disorders: When Fiber Makes You Worse

 What it shows: Stomach emptying rate.
 Slow emptying (gastroparesis) can coexist with colonic motility issues.

-Why it matters: Motility problems can affect multiple parts of the GI tract.
+Clinical use: Motility problems can affect multiple parts of the GI tract.

 Step 1: Try standard IBS-C approaches first